thingsthatdothings/thingsthatdothings.github.io/_posts/2024-02-23-ikea-thurs-meal.md

 Fine Print:

-Swe-dish Thursdays – Offer valid for IKEA Family members on Thursday only after 11 am (after 2 pm in selected locations).
+Swe-dish Thursdays – Offer valid for IKEA Family members on Thursday only after 11am (after 2pm in selected locations).
 Present a valid IKEA Family Card at checkout to qualify.
 Main dishes include: 8-piece Swedish Meatballs, 8-piece Plant Balls, 8-piece Veggie Balls, Salmon Filet, and Haddock & Fries.
-Valid until August 31, 2024.
 While supplies last.
 No rain checks.
 Selection may vary by store.
 Cannot be combined with other offers or discounts.
 Dine-in only.
 Limit of one meal per customer.
+Offer subject to change or cancellation without notice.
 Valid at participating IKEA Canada stores only.
-See in-store for details.
+See in-store for details. © Inter IKEA Systems B.V.
+2024.